Add a Bold Statement with a Snowball Bush

 Hydrangea Plant Varieties

-are about 70 – 75 different varieties of Hydrangea plants to choose from and the varieties keep climbing as there are new varieties every year.
+are about 70 – 75 different varieties of Hydrangeas to choose from and the varieties keep climbing as there are new varieties every year.
 Below

 I have a few varieties that I sell in my nursery.
 They are spectacular when they are in bloom.